0xCoto/Virgo/paper.md

 data from radio telescopes.
-It is an easy-to-use open-source spectrometer and radiometer based on the GNU Radio framework [@gnuradio], and is conveniently applicable to any radio telescope working with a GNU Radio-supported software-defined radio (i.e. a radio receiver architecture which applies certain functionalities on a computer or embedded system by means of software).
+It is an easy-to-use open-source spectrometer and radiometer based on the GNU Radio framework [@gnuradio], and is conveniently applicable to any radio telescope working with a GNU Radio-supported software-defined radio (i.e. a radio receiver architecture which applies certain functionalities on an embedded system/computer by means of software).

 `%Comment [to Paul]: How do you suggest we cite GNU Radio?`